 A good balance is the DDS format, even though it compresses the file size the quality does not suffer much.
 The DDS format is a special texture format send directly to the graphics card without drawing performance from the bus and the processor.
 This way you may play back much more DDS image sequences than with the other image formats.
 Please refer to the previous chapter, "Image Formats" for more information.

 In addition, always depending on the kind of content, it is possible to achieve better results regarding the quality than the MPEG video foremat can provide.

-If you like to render in a higher color depth e.g. HDR, image sequences are a good choice too, please check the paragraph "Color depth" in the previous chapter.
+If you would like to render in a higher color depth e.g. HDR, image sequences are a good choice too, please check the paragraph "Color depth" in the previous chapter.